 8 minute read

-Current projections show that global e-retail sales are expected to grow to up to $4.8 trillion by 2021, which makes sense because over 75% of today's consumers around the world are shopping online at least once a month.
+Current projections show that global e-retail sales are expected to grow to up to $7.4 trillion by 2025, which makes sense because most consumers worldwide reported that their favorite way to shop is to buy products online and have them home delivered.

 In a retail environment, the transaction begins once your customer places items into your website's virtual shopping cart.
-The shopping cart is the user interface where your customers review their intended purchases, provide payment information and complete the transaction resulting in your business making a sale.
+The shopping cart is the user interface where your customers review their intended purchases, provide payment information, and complete the transaction resulting in your business making a sale.
 That transaction can be for a product or a service.
-It can also be the place where you collect payments online for bills or donations.
-Through your shopping cart, you can accept many different payment methods from your customers like credit and debit cards, PayPal and Apple Pay.
+It can also be the place where you accept online payments for bills or donations.
+Through your shopping cart, you can accept many different payment methods from your customers like credit and debit cards, digital wallets, or buy now, pay later (BNPL).

-Once your customer submits their payment in exchange for your product or service, their card details are collected by the payment gateway.
+Once your customers submit their payment in exchange for your product or service, their card details are collected by the payment gateway.
 At that point, the payment gateway authorizes the transaction following security compliance protocols and sends it to the payment processor.
-Businesses can build their own payment gateway, but more likely, they find a payments technology partner like Global Payments to handle the payment gateway and the following step as the payment processor for them.
+Businesses can build their own payment gateway, but more likely, they find a payments technology partner to handle the payment gateway and the following step as the payment processor for them.

-The payment processor is a financial institution licensed as a member of a card association (think Visa or Mastercard) that maintains the merchant's account.
+The payment processor is a financial institution licensed as a member of a card association that maintains the merchant's account.
 When the payment processor gets the payment details from the payment gateway, it submits the transaction request to the relevant card network.

-American Express, Visa, Mastercard and Discover all are examples of card networks.
+American Express, Visa, Mastercard, and Discover are examples of card networks.
 The role of the card network is to switch the request for payment from the payment processor to the appropriate card issuer so that they can validate the request for payment.

-The financial entity that issued the card, typically the customer's bank, will validate that the card details correspond to an account at that financial institution.
-It will also ensure that there are sufficient funds, or available credit, in the customer account to complete the purchase and that the card security information has been entered correctly before deciding whether or not to authorize the payment.
+The financial entity that issued the card—typically the customer's bank—will validate the card details corresponding to an account at that financial institution.
+It will also ensure that there are sufficient funds, or available credit, in the customer's account to complete the online purchase and that the card security information has been entered correctly before deciding whether or not to authorize the payment.

 The decision of the card issuer is then communicated back through the ecosystem, flowing from network to payment processor to payment gateway and to the merchant website so that the result is displayed to your customer.
 If the transaction has been authorized successfully, the customer receives a purchase confirmation.
 If the transaction has not been authorized, the customer is notified and will have the option of trying to complete the purchase again.

-In the fully-hosted model, you rely on an accredited third-party like Global Payments to process payments for you.
-There are several advantages to consider with this approach.
+In the fully hosted payment gateway model, you rely on an accredited third party to process payments for you.
+There are a couple of advantages to consider with this approach:

-First, you shift much of the burden of card security compliance to your trusted third party, who will manage many of your processing needs for you, and narrow your PCI compliance burden.
+First, you shift much of the burden of card security compliance to your trusted third party, who will manage many of your processing needs and PCI compliance for you.
 Your payment processor is responsible for protecting the cardholder data in its possession.
 It's a good idea to validate that your payment processor is PCI compliant during your evaluation process.

-Additionally, you can save a huge amount of time by focusing on what you do best while your trusted payment processor handles what it does best.
+Additionally, you can save a huge amount of time by focusing on what you do best, while your trusted payment processor handles what it does best.
 You'll gain confidence that you're achieving a higher level of payment acceptance with industry-leading best practices at work for you.
-For example, Global Payments uses a variety of tools from its decades of experience, including fraud management and enhanced security measures like encryption and multi-use tokenization, to ensure you get the green light at every step.
+For example, we use a variety of tools from our decades of experience, including fraud management and enhanced security measures like encryption and multi-use tokenization to ensure you get the green light at every step.

 Secure Sockets Layer, commonly referred to as SSL, protects your checkout by encrypting your customer's personal transaction details.
-SSL is the industry standard used by millions of websites to protect their customer's online transactions.
-This means a lot to your customer who will be assured that their transaction is private.
+SSL is the industry standard used by millions of websites to protect their customers' online transactions.
+This means a lot to your customers who will be assured that their transactions are private.
 You can communicate that your business holds an SSL certificate with a lock symbol in the URL bar of the browser.

-After you've gone through the process of being able to accept various forms of payment from trusted financial brands like Visa, Mastercard, American Express, PayPal and WeChat Pay, displaying their logos at your checkout and throughout your website to build credibility with your customer, which reassures them that their money is being handled with the proper care.
+After you've gone through the process of being able to accept various forms of payment from trusted financial brands like Visa, Mastercard, American Express, PayPal, and WeChat Pay, display their logos at your checkout and throughout your website to build credibility with your customers, which reassures them that their money is being handled with the proper care.

 Accepting online payments is more than simply standing up a shopping cart on your website and hoping that the money lands in your bank account.
-Now that you know the path of a transaction, what it means to be self-hosted or fully-hosted and how to sell online securely, you can confidently build an online payments strategy that best aligns with your vision for your company.
+Now that you know the path of a transaction, what it means to be self-hosted or fully hosted, and how to sell online securely, you have learned how to accept online payments with a strategy that best aligns with your vision for your company.